kugurerdem/rugu.dev/content/english/blog/npc.md

 certainly more wrong than the alternative set of beliefs you could have without the contradictory beliefs.

-The second point I want to emphasize is that, although consistency doesn't always mean truth, it often brings you closer to it.
-When you start comparing different perspectives, you may notice similar ideas emerge, likely as a result of the same reasoning process.
+The second point I want to emphasize is that, **although consistency doesn't always mean truth, it often brings you closer to it**.
+Also, keep in mind that it is quite possible that seemingly very different philosophies can arrive at the same conclusions in some of the most important subjects.
 For example, it's fascinating to see that most philosophies of life—such as Buddhism, Sufism, Christianity, Stoicism, Epicureanism, and others—focus more on internal matters within our control, rather than external ones.
 This is just one example I can think of, but you get the idea.

 Lastly, is there anything you can do better to be true than to trying making your beliefs more coherent and inclusive?
 Don't think so.